robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 >so frequency is higher.
 That is the reason why we need to put highest samplePerPeriod value on the left and end
 >with lowest samplePerPeriod on the right.

+Again, if you are really curious about Hertz it will show frequencies between 882Hz and 4410Hz (sampling rate 44100).

     IMAGE: clean frequency domain chart with labels and scale

 Ok, let start the most interesting part.
 How to actually compute Discrete Fourier Transform?
 We need to perform same